Zeb Taia

-He also played for Wynum Manly in the 2021 Intrust QLD Cup.
+He also played for Wynnum Manly in the 2021 Intrust QLD Cup.

 Background

 Taia was born in Auburn, New South Wales, Australia.
 He is of Cook Islands descent as his parents are from the island of Penrhyn (Tongareva).

 Playing career

 He played his junior football for the Enfield Federals and the St Clair Comets before being signed by the Parramatta Eels.
 He played for the Eels' Premier League reserve-grade team in 2006.
 In Round 5 of the 2006 NRL season he made his NRL debut for the Eels against the Penrith Panthers.

 In 2007, Taia was granted a release from his Eels contract and moved mid-season to the Newcastle Knights.
 In 2008, Taia established himself as a permanent first-grader with Newcastle.

 In the first week of the finals series of 2011, Taia made a comeback from a career threatening neck injury in which he suffered four rounds into the season.

 On 16 May 2012, Taia signed a 3-year deal with French Super League club, Catalans Dragons starting in 2013.
 Taia said about the move, "Whilst my wife and I are looking forward to experiencing life in another country, a beautiful one at that, I am forever indebted to the Knights.
 Not just for the time I have been here but the support they showed me, particularly last season during a potentially career ending injury."

 On 5 August 2015, Taia signed a 2-year contract with the Gold Coast Titans to return to the National Rugby League after three years in France, starting in 2016.

 On February 14, 2017, Taia signed for St. Helens in a swap deal taking Joe Greenwood to the Gold Coast Titans.
 Taia was part of the St Helens side which won both the 2019 League Leaders Shield and the 2019 Super League Grand Final securing the club's 14th championship.

 He played in the 2019 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

 He played in the 2019 Super League Grand Final victory over the Salford Red Devils at Old Trafford.

 He played in St Helens 8-4 2020 Super League Grand Final victory over Wigan at the Kingston Communications Stadium in Hull.
 It was his final game as a player as he announced his retirement following the game.